Hugh-Elliott/Full_Stroke_Therapy_Device/README.md

 > [!CAUTION]
 > **The nIONCME is only compatible with C language code**

 It is not possible to execute the code using the Visual Studio solution.
 Any files to be included in the code **must** be added to the Makefile in ~\nIONCME before building in Visual Studio.
 The bin file then must be uploaded to the nIONCME microcontroller.
-A full rundown of steps is provided in ***PLACEHOLDER***.

 In addition to the example code, two folders were added for all MATLAB code and the Python GUI script.
 Those being ~\MATLAB and ~\PythonGUI, respectively.
 # Contributions